 “The people I’ve been able to meet through my music and sharing it with others, that’s what made it worth it to me,” he said.
 “Having a good community behind you can change your whole attitude toward music.”

-Now, the incoming first-year student is hoping to expand his community at Carolina and find even more opportunities to grow as musically and personally.
+Now, Max is hoping to expand his community at Carolina and find even more opportunities to grow as musically and personally.

 I’m most looking forward to meeting new people.
 I’m definitely looking forward to creating or joining already existing communities at Carolina that I can identify with.

 At Carolina, he plans to not only develop his music alongside his Tar Heel peers but also prepare for a future business career in the music industry by combining his experiences over the past four years with the expertise of the faculty at UNC Kenan-Flagler Business School.

 Music has always been a part of Masiello’s life.
 He started playing the piano when he was 5 and then picked up the guitar in middle school.
 But he eventually grew bored with traditional instruments and sought something more creative.

 When he stumbled across YouTube videos of artists creating music using their computers, he was hooked and dove straight in.